 QuickBooks Self-Employed Canada: Your Exit Manual

-Intuit discontinued QuickBooks Self-Employed in Canada, and the US replacement -- QuickBooks Solopreneur -- is not sold here.
-If you are a Canadian sole proprietor who used QBSE, here is a practical guide to exporting your data, understanding what you actually need, and choosing what comes next.
+QuickBooks Self-Employed is being wound down in Canada.
+You can still subscribe, but Intuit has dropped it from its main Canadian pricing lineup, stopped investing in it, and the US replacement (QuickBooks Solopreneur) is not sold here.
+If you are a Canadian sole proprietor who uses QBSE, here is a practical guide to exporting your data, understanding what you actually need, and choosing what comes next.

 Quick Answer

-Export your QBSE transaction history and tax reports as CSV files before your account closes.
-Then pick a replacement that handles Canadian GST/HST, T2125 expense categories, and CRA filing requirements -- not a US-only tool rebadged for Canada.
+Export your QBSE transaction history and tax reports as CSV files before you cancel.
+Then pick a replacement that handles Canadian GST/HST, T2125 expense categories, and CRA filing requirements, not a US-only tool rebadged for Canada.

 What Happened to QuickBooks Self-Employed in Canada